bitcrowd/.github/profile/README.md

 ### Open Source Software

 We’re standing on the shoulders of giants, as a lot of our software depends on the foundations built by the amazing open source community 💗.
-Hence, whenever we have the time, we love to give back either by contributing to existing OSS libraries or sharing our own ones, which you can take a look at here.
+Hence, whenever we have the time, we love to give back either by contributing to existing OSS libraries or sharing our own ones, which you can take a look at below.